gabrielfab0022/deep-learning-from-scratch-/README.md

 see how easy it is? haha
-To perform one training epoch, just use the function train_nn, and to perform full training just put it inside a loop.
-Here, you can also choose the optimizer to use: Adam ou SGD.
+To perform one training epoch, just use the function train_nn, as in: train_nn(batches_indexes, training_inputs, ground_truth_outputs, optimizer)
+To perform full training just put it inside a loop.
-To evaluate the model on a given dataset, just use the function evaluate_nn.
+To evaluate the model on a given dataset, just use the function evaluate_nn, as in: evaluate_nn(inputs, ground_truth_outputs)

 In the repository, I will also include some examples where I use fran_torch for some simple tasks: training LeNet5 with 10,000 MNIST samples (and evaluating on the test set), training another convolutional network for FMNIST classification also with a 10,000-sample training subset, and training a convolutional autoencoder.